Podia: Best Online Teaching Platform for Non-Techies 0.00

 For this Podia reviews, online learning offers a completely different learning experience and results for students.
 Since learning is asynchronous, courses need to have an interactive feel to keep students engaged and participative.
 Without interaction, courses would be dull, monotonous, and ineffective.
 Even with inexpensive Podia pricing, you can offer engaging tools such as quizzes and assessments to provide feedback and let students know how they’re doing.
 There is also a comments section where you can interact with students.

-Sadly, if you compare Podia vs Kajabi concerning engagement tools, the former is limited in this area.
 Assignment creation and submissions are not offered in this platform.
-Unlike the more popular Podia alternatives Teachable and Thinkific, it doesn’t allow you to create a group or community.
+Unlike the more popular Podia alternatives, it doesn’t allow you to create a group or community.

 There is no Podia app for learners.
 However, its pages are mobile-responsive, so your students will have no issues navigating your course through their mobile devices.